 In the XML, a feature is just a name.
 How exactly a Feature is mapped to its corresponding element in the feature model is implementation dependent and beyond the scope of this document.

 The name of a Feature shall be unique.
-That is, if features f1 and f2 have the same string representation, then they are assumed to refer to the same element of the same feature model.
+That is, if features f1 and f2 have the same string representation, then they are assumed to refer to the same element

 Syntax for single-feature–condition